 - The Aquarium of Palma, with the deepest shark tank in Europe and an impressive collection of live corals.

-- Es Baluard, Palma’s contemporary art museum is an amazing space with an extensive permanent collection and some interesting temporary exhibitions.
+- Es Baluard, Palma’s contemporary art museum, is an amazing space with an extensive permanent collection and interesting temporary exhibitions.
 Make sure you visit its terrace!

-- The Fundació Pilar i Joan Miró in Palma, a beautiful museum dedicated to the work of the artist Joan Miró who had a special personal connection with Mallorca.
+- The Fundació Pilar i Joan Miró in Palma, a beautiful museum dedicated to the work of the artist Joan Miró who had a special personal connection with the island.

-Tip: If you are looking for an alternative destination to spend the Easter break you should definitely consider Mallorca.
-The Easter week on the island is filled with rituals and processions, as well as delicious food such as panades, coques, and robiols.
+Tip: If you are looking for an alternative destination to spend the Easter break, you should definitely consider Mallorca.
+The Easter Week on the island is full of rituals and processions, as well as delicious food such as panades, coques, and robiols.

 Detail from the medieval castle of Bellver, one of the few circular castles in Europe.